§ Verifiable Public Registry v4 Specification

 An Universal Resource Identifier, as specified in rfc3986.

-valid permission:
+active permission:

 validation process: